vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 5 - Filesystems.md

 timers      File        Timers information

 commands like the following can get some information from the above (current running command and IP, respectively)

-$ cat /proc/self/status | head -10
+$ cat /proc/self/status | head -10 # in this case the "cat" command itself
 $ cat /proc/self/net/arp

 **sysfs**